-Old Ref: [1] NVMe Specification 5.14, NVMe v1.3 TP 4007a and TP 4030
+Old Ref : [1] NVMe Specification 5.14, NVMe v1.3 TP 4007a and TP 4030 NVM Express Base specification 2.0a : 5.16

 Tools capable of monitoring and decoding traffic on the NVMe interface.

 Last Modification: July 15, 2019

 Discussion: The Get Log Page command returns a data buffer that contains the log page requested.
 The Get Log Page command uses the PRP Entry 1, PRP Entry 2, and Command Dword 10 fields.
 All other command specific fields are reserved.